davharris/als-prognosis/presentation-script.md

 Since we have five categories instead of two, we can use an extension of logistic regression called an ordered logit model.
 Its predictions look like this.

 Now, we can start to make useful predictions.
-We can look at a patient a year after onset and see immediately if they've been losing function faster or slower than average, then make a personalized prediction.
+We can look at a patient a year after onset and see immediately if they've been losing function faster or slower than average, then generate a personalized predictions.
 In the Stan model, this all happens using random effects for each patient's slopes and intercepts.

 One thing that helps a lot here is that the progression rates are tightly correlated across tasks.
 For instance, when subjects start losing the ability to climb stairs, that provides the model with a nice nice "early warning system" for the ability to walk on flat ground.